4i8/tacs/README.md

 # **Task Conveyor System**

-tacs: Task Conveyor System is a system that can be used to run a series of functions in a sequential order.
+Tacs is Task Conveyor System is a system that can be used to run a series of functions in a sequential order.

 - very helpful for automation or express.js development tasks
 - very useful for running a series of functions in a sequential order
+- very useful for running a series of functions in a parallel order

 ## Gif Example By Dribbble